YoungGwonSong/CodingAssignmentMS/README.md

 # CodingAssignmentMS

-Generate uniform, standard normal, and chi-squared with degree of freedom 2 distributed random samples.
+Generate uniform, standard normal, and chi-squared with degree of freedom 2 distributed random samples from coin flips.

 main() function is in CodingTestMS.cpp